 I missed a turn going into the Dismal Key Pass because I was watching the the chart plotter and not the Navionics charted path.
 Poor yes dear...
 Her bottom scraped in 2.8 feet of water even though the water depth was charted at 12 feet.
 She had to spin and GET OT OF THERE.
 Whew.

 Speaking of charted paths.
-Some crabber dropped his crab pots right down the middle of a narrow skinny water channel.
+Some crabber dropped his crab traps right down the middle of a narrow skinny water channel.
 We slalomed through it.

 Being Sunday and all there were day boaters around.